dovecot/documentation/docs/core/man/doveconf.1.md

             This matches filters which were configured like:
             :   **remote 1.2.3.0/24 { # special settings }**

-**-F**
-:   Show the configuration in a filter-based format, which is how Dovecot
-    internally accesses it.
-This can be useful for debugging why configuration is not working as expected.

-    The settings are grouped into different "structs", which are all accessed independently.
-A new struct is started in the output as `# struct_name`.

-    Next is the list of filters, which begin with `:FILTER` followed by the filter in the event filter syntax.
-An empty filter matches everything.
-    The filters are processed from end to beginning.
-The settings are taken from the first matching filter (i.e. the last in the output).
-Since not all filters have all settings defined, the processing continues until all settings have been found.

-    Named list filter such as `protocols = imap pop3` are shown as `protocol/imap=yes` and `protocol/pop3=yes # stop list`.
-The "stop list" means that the value is not modified by any following filters that match.
-    If the setting was defined as `protocols { imap=yes, pop3=yes }`, the
-    "stop list" would be missing, because this setting is only adding the protocols, not replacing the list.

-    Settings groups are included in `:INCLUDE` lines.
-The includes are processed last, after all filters have been applied, so all settings inside the groups can be overridden.

-**-H**
-:   TODO (verify host).

 **-h**
 :   Hide the setting's name, show only the setting's value.